huyhomie66/blog_fe/README.md

 ## Blog Frontend

-## Table of Contents

-Getting Started
-Usage
-Contributing
-License
-Getting Started
-Instructions on how to get a copy of the project up and running on your local machine.

 ## Prerequisites
 tool: vscode
 node: v18
 react: v18

 ## Installing
 run command: git clone https://github.com/huyhomie66/blog_fe/

 ## Usage
 Blog: list ,sort , create new one

 ## Project Structure
 Here is the directory structure of the project:
 ├── components
 │ ├── Component1.tsx # A React component that can be reused throughout the project.